 - in December 2014, EMA recommended the first ATMP containing stem cells for approval in the European Union.

 In February 2011, the Agency published a reflection paper on stem cell-based medicinal products.
-The paper stressed the fact that companies developing medicines including stem cells need to pay close attention to the way the medicines are manufactured, to make sure that the final medicine is as consistent and reproducible as possible.
+The paper stressed the fact that developers of stem-cell based medicines need to pay close attention to the way the medicines are manufactured, to ensure that the final medicine is as consistent and reproducible as possible.
 Pre-clinical and clinical testing also needs to take account of the cells' properties, ensuring that the possible risks of tumour development and rejection by the body are studied adequately and balanced against their benefits for patients.

 The reflection paper was adopted by the CAT on 14 January 2011.
 This followed a public consultation between March and June 2010 and discussion at a public workshop in May 2010 involving 230 participants from academia, industry and regulatory authorities.